What is Data Privacy?

 Data privacy laws specify how data should be collected, stored, and shared with third parties.
 The most widely discussed data privacy laws include:

 GDPR: The European Union’s General Data Protection Regulation (GDPR) is the most comprehensive data privacy law in effect.
 It applies to European Union citizens and all companies that do business with them, including countries not based in Europe.
-GDPR gives individuals the right to determine what data organizations store, request that organizations delete their data, and receive notifications of data breaches.
+GDPR gives individuals the right to determine what data organisations store, request that organisations delete their data, and receive notifications of data breaches.
 Noncompliance may result in hefty fines and legal action.

 CCPA: The California Consumer Privacy Act (CCPA) is a state-level regulation in the United States.
-It enables California residents to ask organizations what personal data exists about them, delete it on request, and find out what data has been given to third parties.
+It enables California residents to ask organisations what personal data exists about them, delete it on request, and find out what data has been given to third parties.
 These measures apply to consumer data gathered within the state.

 Data sovereignty as part of data privacy laws

 Data sovereignty is the concept that data is subject to the laws of the location in which it's collected.
 For example, in July 2020, the Schrems II ruling decided that, according to GDPR, consumer data for customers in the EU must be hosted on servers within the borders of the EU.

 Think of data sovereignty as a way to make sure that user data stays close to home for its own protection.
 By dictating where data can be stored and processed, governments aim to keep their citizens' data from falling into the wrong hands.

 Data sovereignty becomes critical when looking at cloud service providers.
 GDPR compliance, or future regulations, may require you to store certain data on servers in certain jurisdictions.